What should I do if I want to be a partner at a venture capital fund in 7 years?

 In SaaS, see, e.g., Mamoon Hamid of Social+, who’s track record is A+ and whose first deal out of the gate was Box.

 2-/ Be a Successful VP at a Portfolio Co. or Very Hot Tech Co.
 Known to Partners.
 When it comes time to recruit a new partner — which is rare — looking at superstars in the portfolio isn’t uncommon.
 Or outside of the portfolio, but in a similar relationship.
 Usually, the company has to be a real Unicorn and a hot company — e.g., Twitter, Facebook, etc.

 In SaaS, see, e.g..
 Ilya Fushman who just joined Index as a GP from being very early VP and senior management at DropBox.

 3-/ Be a Super Successful Angel.
 You can do this on the side.
 But you really have to repeatedly kill it.
 ‘Cause Angel does not equal VC.
-Sneaking $25k into a deal it turns out isn’t the same as investing $3m into a deal with institutional capital, it turns out.
+Sneaking $25k into a deal, it turns out, isn’t the same as investing $3m into a deal with institutional capital.

 …. ok then there are 2 other paths that work, but are different …

 4-/ Be a Successful Founder/CEO.
 This works.
 If you are founder CEO of a successful company in a hot space and seen as a leader — some VC firm will absolutely want you.
 Sold your venture-backed company for $800m, and are very charismatic in a hot and trending space?
 You’ll be recruited to be a GP, no doubt.